Katherine Chidley: Leveller

 Have we not an equal interest with the men of this Nation, in those liberties and securities contained in the Petition of Right, and the other good laws of the land?
 Are any of our lives, limbs, liberties or goods to be taken from us more than from men, but by due process of law and conviction of twelve sworn men of the neighborhood?
+And can you imagine us to be so sottish or stupid, as not to perceive, or not to be sensible when daily those strong defenses of our peace and welfare are broken down, and trod under foot by force and arbitrary power?

 They went on to point out that the arbitrary treatment of the four Levellers implied they too could be "liable to the same unjust cruelties as they."
 Public pressure was probably secured the freedom of the four, as they were not released immediately after acquittal.

 When John Lilburne found himself on trial again in 1653, Chidley rallied to his defence, organizing a petition to Barebone's Parliament.
 Edward Hyde, the royalist, was told that it gathered over 6000 female signatures.
 Hyde heard that "the ringleader was the wife of one Chidley, a prime Leveller."
 She led a delegation of twelve women to present the petition.
 Praise-God Barebone himself was sent to meet and dissuade the women but his efforts were in vain.
 Another member was then sent out to tell them that Parliament could not notice the petition, "they being women and many of them wives, so that the Law tooke no notice of them."